christianb93/kafka/README.md

 Now you can start the installation simply by running

 ```
+virsh net-define kafka-private-network.xml
+vagrant up
 ansible-playbook site.yaml
 ```

-Note that we map the local working directory
+Note that we map the local working directory into the virtual machine, so that the installation can use the already downloaded Kafka tarball.
+This synchronization is done using rsync and apparently only once, so it is important that the downloaded tarball is in place **before** you run the playbook.

 Once the installation completes, it is time to run a few checks.
 First, let us verify that the ZooKeeper is running correctly on each node.
 For that purpose, SSH into the first node using `vagrant ssh broker1` and run